kynex7510/3dbrew/content/ACT_Services.md

 It is also possible to change the account slot number of an account by using [ACTA:SwapAccounts](ACTA:SwapAccounts "wikilink").

+Account slot -2 (0xFE) always refers to the currently loaded account.

 ## Console Accounts

 A "console account" refers to a specific account slot, and may or may not be associated with a Nintendo Network ID (server account).
 By default, there is only one console account.